-In addition, some experts proposed that another question be added to this section to explore the issue of how best development aid can support the mobilization of new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development, and what policies are needed to promote effective development partnerships (for details, please see Comment C-002).
+In addition, some experts proposed that another question be added to this section to explore the issue of how best development aid can support the mobilization of new and emerging telecommunications/ICTs for sustainable development, and what policies are needed to promote effective development partnerships (for details, please see Comment C-002).
 Other experts were of the view that this aspect has been reflected under paragraph 2.6 of this Report.